-Thermal socks to keep your feet warm during the winter months, whether they are for hiking, casual, work, or heated.
+Thermal socks to keep your feet warm during the winter months, hiking, casual, work, and self heated.

 Thermal socks are a winter must-have when the temperature starts to fall.
-There's little that is more miserable than having cold feet which can happen even if the rest of you is nice and warm.
+There's not much that is more miserable than having cold feet which can happen even if the rest of you feels warm.

 Before you rush out to buy the first pack you see with pictures of flames (!) or words like "super-thermal" or "heated" on them, here's some things to take into account.

-If you always suffer from cold feet and can't ever find any warm enough socks, you probably need to get some better insulated boots, they'll be harder wearing too and probably cheaper in the long run.
+If you always suffer from cold feet and can't ever find any warm enough socks, you probably need to get some better insulated boots too.

 Unfortunately there is no perfect sock material, they vary in how hard wearing they are, how warm, how comfortable and how expensive, it's all a compromise.

-Wool is the best material for cold weather socks and merino wool is premium.
-Wool is an excellent insulator, it is soft and cushioning, naturally odor resistant and still a very effective insulator when damp or even wet.
-It is also good at wicking sweat away from your feet keeping them dry.
-Look for socks that are around 70% or more wool but avoid 100%.
-Usually there is some percentage of synthetic fibres which make the socks harder wearing and give elasticity to help keep them up and stop them going baggy.
+Wool is the best material for warmth and merino wool is premium.
+Wool is an excellent insulator, it is soft and cushioning, naturally odor resistant and retains its insulator properties when damp or even wet.
+It is also very good at wicking sweat away from your feet keeping them dry.
+Look for socks that are 70%+ wool but avoid 100%.
+A percentage of synthetic fibres make the socks harder wearing and give elasticity to help keep them up and stop them going baggy.

 Acrylic, a knitted synthetic and a good budget choice.
-Similar to wool in look and feel, but being a synthetic these are not as odor resistant or good at wicking moisture than wool, they are about a third of the price though.
-Can be vegan friendly if there's no wool mixed in.
+Similar to wool in look and feel, but being a synthetic are not as odor resistant or as good at wicking moisture than wool, they can be cheaper though and harder wearing.
+May be vegan friendly if there's no wool mixed in.